zachvin/reinforcement-learning/README.md

 The Q table agent performs moderately better with ~40% win rate.
 (Frozen Lake)

-The deep Q neural net agent performs moderately well with a relatively high average score.
+The deep Q neural net agent performs moderately well with a relatively high average score, but fails to move past local minima as epsilon decreases to a minimum.
+This shows that effective learning cannot be achieved by tacking a neural net onto a Q agent.
 (CartPole)